robang74/chatgpt-answered-prompts/Draghi-report-vs-ciuchino-meme.md

 ## CONSIDERATIONS

-First of all, this meme image is clearly comprehensible also for a chatbot even if Mistral 2 Large failed in this task probably because of a n improvable OCR engine.
+First of all, this meme image is clearly comprehensible also for a chatbot even if Mistral 2 Large failed in this task probably because of an improvable OCR engine.
 Which is a fundamental assessment because it states that 2 over 3 chatbots can correctly and quickly interpret that meme.
 So, the image is a dumb proof meme, almost.

 Second, with the extra question asked to ChatGPT about "do that or die!", it has been assessed that it is a fair translation of the directive attitude shown in front of the press when Mario Draghi was on Italian Prime Minister role, in particular about taking vaccine-shoot or the consequences.